Skip to content

 Silver is beloved for its cool luster but prone to oxidation.
 Use a specialized jewelry polishing cloth infused with anti-tarnish agents.
 For deeper cleans, a simple paste of baking soda and water works wonders on plain silver—but keep it away from set gemstones.

-Shop Silver Rings
+Shop Silver Gemstone Rings

 How to clean yellow gold rings